 Several motherboards featuring a particular chipset were evaluated.
 I tried to pick the best one I could find.
 I ended up using the following boards:

-- Intel Premiere/PCI board (Batman’s Revenge) with Intel 430FX chipset
+- Intel Premiere/PCI board (Batman’s Revenge) with Intel 430LX chipset (Socket 4)

-- Ellitegroup SI5PI AIO with SiS 501 chipset.
+- Elitegroup SI5PI AIO with SiS 501 chipset.
 This motherboard has been modified to support 2M cache.
+(Socket 4)

 - Diamond Stealth 64 PCI VGA card with 2MB DRAM and S3 Trio64V+ chip